-Needless to say, other less frequent (but still quite important) mundane tasks, such as managing employee absence time (sick leaves, vacation requests, etc.), can also be automated.
-Got your employees stuck all weekend dealing with expense calculations and reimbursement processes?
-Get an RPA to automate the task and set a manager that will monitor its activity.
+Other less frequent (but still quite important) mundane tasks, such as managing employee absence time (sick leaves, vacation requests, etc.), can also be automated and get your employees stuck all weekend dealing with expense calculations and reimbursement processes.
+Get an RPA to automate the task and set up a manager that will monitor its activity.

-With a robust and frequently tested deployment of the right RPA, data and process errors can be kept at a minimum, at least where the human element can simply intervene to provide the necessary corrections.
+With a robust and frequently tested deployment of the right RPA, data and process errors can be kept at a minimum.
+In addition, the human element can intervene to provide the necessary corrections.

 The Challenge to Keep RPA Beneficial

-However, as revolutionary as RPA is in any modern, corporate setting, there is one thing that still hinders its universal adoption: maintenance.
-Designing the automated software elements (bots) is just but one of the steps in successfully using an RPA for your organization or business.
-There are still several phases that needed to be addressed that is related to its maintenance, such as:
+However, as revolutionary as RPA is in any modern corporate setting, one thing still hinders its universal adoption: maintenance.
+Designing automated software elements (bots) is just but one of the steps in successfully using an RPA for your organization or business.
+There are still several phases that need to be addressed that is related to its maintenance, such as:

 - Systems Testing – this phase is primarily implemented to check if the RPA build works in the first place, although this is also important to determine bugs and errors.

 - Deployment – the official implementation of the RPA.
-This is also where integration to current systems take place, a step that might be a lot more complicated depending on the technologies already available by default on your system.
+This is also where integration to current systems takes place, a step that might be much more complicated depending on the technologies already available by default on your system.

 - Support – After deployment, additional updates may be necessary to patch some issues or append unforeseen necessities during the design phase.
-Basically, this phase attempts to ensure that your RPA still provides the benefits it was built to achieve.
+This phase attempts to ensure that your RPA still provides the benefits it was built to achieve.

-As a matter of fact, Nasdaq even acknowledges this inherent issue with RPA, with a survey report last year that concludes the difficulty of deployment and maintaining RPA.
-The report stated that many companies had several misconceptions about RPA’s potential, and how it is perceived when it is finally implemented.
+Nasdaq even acknowledges this inherent issue with RPA, with a survey report last year that concludes the difficulty of deploying and maintaining RPA.
+The report stated that many companies had several misconceptions about RPA’s potential and how it is perceived when implemented.

-The general recommendation was that RPA should be treated as a framework, or a bridge, not an absolute “endgame” determining factor.
+The general recommendation was that RPA is treated as a framework or a bridge, not an absolute “endgame” determining factor.
 And like all foundations, support and maintenance are required to keep its intended function as it increases in scale.

 There is a caveat to all this, of course.
-Good knowledge of RPA’s technologies is usually required before you can even attempt to create a decently competent RPA.
+Knowledge of RPA technologies is usually required before creating a decently competent RPA.
 But, the process of learning something new is a sacrifice every one of us should be willing to take, no matter how relatively outdated our age might seem compared to the ever-evolving world around us.